PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 10:11:08
+Last updated: 2024-04-13 10:11:41
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett